RafqaHaddad1/DesignPatterns/README.md

    - Separates interface or data conversion code from business logic.
    - Allows introducing new adapters without breaking existing client code.

-Remember, the Adapter pattern ensures smooth collaboration between systems with different interfaces! 😊
+Remember, the Adapter pattern ensures smooth collaboration between systems with different interfaces!

 ---------------------------------------
 ### B. Bridge

 ---------------------------------------

 The **Bridge pattern** is a structural design pattern that allows you to split a large class or closely related classes into two separate hierarchies: abstraction and implementation.
-Here are the key points:

  **Purpose and Benefits**:
    - **Decoupling Abstraction and Implementation**: The Bridge pattern separates the high-level control layer (abstraction) from the actual code that performs operations (implementation).